Houdini 22.0 Nodes Copernicus nodes

 This node marks the beginning of a Pyro simulation block.

 Operations that are independent of previous frames should occur before the block so they only get cooked once.
-Likewise, post processing operations that are not needed to feedback should occur after the block end.
+Likewise, post-processing operations that are not needed for feedback should occur after the block end.

-The passthrough input can be used to bring additional inputs inside the block, and the feedback to add additional values that need to be updated every frame.
+The passthrough input can be used to bring additional inputs inside the block, and feedback can be used to add additional values that need to be updated every frame.

 Parameters